 At Willow Haven Senior Homes we encourage families to enjoy a meal with their loved ones.
-Meal time has traditionally been a time that families have gathered around a common table and shared time and experiences with each other.
+Meal time has traditionally been a time when families gathered around a common table and shared time and experiences with each other.
 Why should that stop just because an adult needs assistance with their activities of daily living?
 Many times it is their physical bodies that need the assistance but their mind is as sharp as it has always been.

 There are many other activities that can be shared with a senior in an assisted living facility.
-Willow Haven Senior Homes believes that regular interaction and time spent with loved ones is very important in an elder’s life.
+Willow Haven Senior Homes believe that regular interaction and time spent with loved ones is very important in an elder’s life.
 While caregivers are there to support them with their daily living activities, they can’t replace the love and affection of the family that they have built over their 70-80+ years.

 Are there any activities that you enjoy doing when you visit an older loved one?